 Are You Scared of Your Child?

-5 signs you fear your kids, and how you and your nanny can change the behavior.
+5 signs you fear your kids, and how you can change their behaviour.

-Here are five signs you may be scared of your child or the child you nanny, as well as strategies to help:
+Here are five signs you may be scared of your child, or the child you nanny, and some strategies to help:

 Capitulating to kids' demands because it's easier than dealing with a temper tantrum conveys to children that you're afraid of them.
-It also makes them feel they're free to do as they please.
+It also makes them feel like they're free to do as they please.
 "You are the leader of the pack, so act like it," explains Hoefle.
 "Despite how difficult they make your life when they don't get what they want, your job is to set limitations and to create structure.
 Living within boundaries will enable your kids to thrive."
-The last thing you want is for your child to become a spoiled brat.

 If you create routines to pacify one particular child and don’t take the needs of other family members into account, you are promoting selfishness and self-centeredness.
 "In addition, stress and uneasiness will be present in the household because one child has too much power and influence," Hoefle points out.
 "If a child has to make a small sacrifice to accommodate the needs of others, he will learn to be considerate and consequently, greater harmony will be enjoyed in the home."

 When you have a rule that no TV is allowed until homework is finished, avoid making exceptions.
 Try to be consistent in enforcing guidelines, or the child won't have a clear understanding of your expectations.
 "If a particular punishment or withholding of privileges is associated with a certain offense, enforce the disciplinary action without showing the child you feel guilty," says Dr. Raymond.
 "Also, don't try to compensate and undo the consequences."